-At the time of testing, Units 1 and 2 were capable of firing mixtures of coal (bituminous and subbituminous), wood and wood waste, construction/demolition (C/D) material, tire-derived-fuel (TDF), petroleum coke and natural gas.
-As noted previously, the facility does not anticipate firing petroleum coke in the future.
-During the tests, coal, natural gas, TDF, and wood were fired.
-Refer to Appendix D for facility operating data recorded during the test program.
+At the time of testing, Units 1 and 2 were capable of firing mixtures of coal (bituminous and subbituminous), wood and wood waste, construction/demolition (C/D) material, tire-derived-fuel (TDF), petroleum coke and natural gas, however the facility does not anticipate firing petroleum coke in the future.
+Natural gas is utilized as a clean startup fuel, flame stabilization, and other purposes.
+As documented in Appendix D of this report, the fuel fired during this test was coal, natural gas, TDF and wood.